 Sensing the finish, McCallum continued his pursuit, battering Jackson around the ring.
 The final sequence came after the champion landed a left hook that wobbled the challenger and sent him stumbling to the ropes.
 McCallum then fired off a series of shots which knocked Jackson’s head around on a swivel and forced the ref to rightfully intervene and wave off the contest.
 Jackson immediately raised his arms in protest, but it was the right move.
 The beating was only getting worse and no one needed to see the challenger pummeled into total helplessness.

 It’s a travesty that McCallum is such a criminally underrated fighter.
-But despite being blatantly ducked by many of his era’s best, he still took on all comers and bested some very talented and respected fighters in his remarkable career.
+But despite being blatantly ducked by many of his era’s best, he still took on all comers and bested some elite talents in his remarkable career.
 And near the top of his long list of impressive showings is his brutal knockout of Julian Jackson, when he vanquished a foe regarded as one of the hardest punchers of all-time. — Jamie Rebner